lethain/organize/README.md

 # organize

-Real world data is messy: tThe [IMF eLibrary Data](http://www.imf.org/external/data.htm) uses the ``.xls`` extension for their TSV files, files on [data.gov](https://www.data.gov/) sometimes include preambles which break straightforward parsing, and if you've been using public data sources, then you have horror stories of your own.
-(If all your data comes from coworkers or colleagues then I'm certain it's always perfectly formatted, but why take the risk?)
+Real world data is messy: the [IMF eLibrary Data](http://www.imf.org/external/data.htm) uses the ``.xls`` extension for TSV files on [data.gov](https://www.data.gov/) sometimes include preambles which break straightforward parsing, and if you've been using public data sources, then you have horror stories of your own.
+(If all your data comes from coworkers or colleagues then undoubtedly it's always perfectly formatted, but why take the risk?)

 ``organize`` aims to make it easy to eliminate the hand-scrub phase from working with real-world data files:

-1. Read CSV and TSV formats, even if they are poorly labeled or missing a filename.
+1. Read CSV, TSV and Excel formats, even if they are poorly labeled or missing a filename.
-    (Planned: Excel, simple JSON, simple YAML, simple XML.)
 2. Skip over preambles lines which would otherwise require cleaning up by hand.
 3. Ignore lines with whitespace or where every column is empty.